zachary62/WiscKeyHybrid/README.md

 ```

 A more smart Set method is under development!
 You can use txn.HybridSet() method:

 ```go
 err := txn.HybridSet([]byte("key"), []byte("value"))
 if err != nil {
 	return err
 }
 ```
-This HybridSet will store the data according to your usage patterns.
+This HybridSet will store the data according to your usage patterns in Statistics.

 The graphs of the results are made using zplot http://pages.cs.wisc.edu/~remzi/Zplot/z-plot/docs/index.html.